Counterfeit bills have long been a problem for businesses, but did you know they’ve even been used as an instrument of war?

 In colonial America, Benjamin Franklin’s printing firm incorporated tiny imperfections and misspellings into the designs of legitimate paper currency, which were difficult for counterfeiters to copy accurately.

-The term evolved to denote the act of producing false or imitation versions of something genuine, particularly in the context of currency and goods.
+The term evolved to denote the act of producing false or imitation versions of something genuine, particularly in the context of currency and goods, like luxury designer items.